michelangelo17/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational databases are places where information is stored using keys to refer to each table and they can connect via these keys.
+SQL is the language used to search or 'query' such databases.

 - [ ] Why do tables need a `primary key`?

+To prevent data errors, at least one field MUST be unique.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foriegn Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A third table connecting the two.

 ## Minimum Viable Product